hacker-volodya/tvm-spec/README.md

 | value_flow | Information related to usage of stack and registers by instruction.
 Required.
 | value_flow.doc_stack | Free-form description of stack inputs and outputs.
 Usually the form is `[inputs] - [outputs]` where `[inputs]` are consumed stack values and `outputs` are produced stack values (top of stack is the last value).
 Required.
 | value_flow.inputs | Incoming values constraints.
 Required.
+| value_flow.inputs.registers | Defines how registers is used by instruction.
+Instruction must not operate on registers other than defined here.
+Required.
+| value_flow.inputs.registers[i] | Register which is access by instruction.
+| value_flow.inputs.registers[i].type | Type of register: "constant", "variable", "special".
+Required.
+| value_flow.inputs.registers[i].* | Properties for registers of each type are described below.
 | value_flow.inputs.stack | Defines how current stack is used by instruction.
 Instruction must not operate on stack entries other than defined here.
 Optional, input stack is unconstrained if absent.
 | value_flow.inputs.stack[i] | Stack entry or group of stack entries.
 | value_flow.inputs.stack[i].type | Type of stack entry.
 Can be one of "simple", "const", "conditional", "array".
 Required.